1980 AFC Asian Cup qualification: Controversies

 In the 17 November match between Syria and Bahrain, the referee awarded a penalty to Bahrain.
-The Syrian head coach entered the pitch, threatening the referee, who stopped the match in the 81st minute.
+The Syrian head coach entered the pitch, threatening the referee, who stopped the match in the 75th minute.
+The play then restarted for another three minutes before entirely stopping due to more fighting.
 The committee initially awarded the match 3–0 in favour of Bahrain, but Syria threatened to withdraw; the committee adjusted its decision to a replay of the match on 25 November, but then Bahrain withdrew.
 All matches involving Bahrain were annulled.